Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Rapid Breeders: +6% population growth from 10%
  * Unruly: +15% Empire Sprawl from 10%
+ * Charismatic: -5% food from jobs
+ * Solitary: +20% housing usage from +10%

 ### Boosts
+ * Slow Breeders: -6% from -10%
  * Docile: -15% Empire Sprawl from -10%
+ * Repugnant: +100% army damage
+ * Communal: -20% housing usage from -10%
- * Resilient: +100% defensive army damage from 50% and 50% defensive army health
+ * Resilient: +100% defensive army damage from 50% and 100% defensive army health
  * Conformist: +5% happiness and 25% Government Ethics attraction from 30%
  * Venerable: +2% unity, +2% social and +70 years from +80 years
  * Very Strong: +60% Army damage and +6.25% resources from 40% army damage and +5% resources
  * Talented: +2 level cap from +1 level cap
  * Quarrelsome: -5% Unity from jobs from -10%
  * Nonadaptive: -5% habitability from -10%
- * Repugnant: +5% army damage
- * Slow Breeders: -6% from -10%

 ## Robot Traits:

 ### Nerfs
  * Mass Produced: +10% assembly speed from +15%
- * Emotion Emulator: -1% energy from jobs
+ * Emotion Emulator: -5% energy from jobs
  * High Bandwitdh: +15% Empire Sprawl from +10%

 ### Boosts
+ * Custom made: -10% assembly speed from -15%
+ * Uncanny: +100% army damage
+ * Streamlined Protocols: -15% Empire Sprawl from -10%
  * Recycled: -30% assembly cost from -20%
- * Streamlined Protocols: -15% Empire Sprawl from -10%
- * Uncanny: +5% army damage
- * Custom made: -10% assembly speed from -15%

 ## Lithoid Traits